-Hedvig Paradis is the Project Manager in charge of Scania’s collaboration with Asko.
-With a PhD in fuel-cell technology from Lund University, she has been studying and working in this rapidly-evolving area for several years.
+Hedvig Paradis, Head of New Business Concepts with a PhD in fuel cell technology from Lund University, has been studying and working in this rapidly evolving area for several years.
 She is excited by its potential.

-There’s also the central issue of how and where the hydrogen fuel is produced.
+There’s the central issue of how and where the hydrogen fuel is produced.

 “Hydrogen gas stations are not that developed yet, although there is more infrastructure emerging.
 Some, like Asko, are actually building their own refuelling stations so they are in control of their own ecosystem.
 There’s a need for sustainable solutions that have less environmental impact.”